 HVLT 1401 Heavy Construction Equipment - This course is a continuance of equipment operation.
-Students will receive instruction in set-up procedures, vehicle inspection, hand signals, and safety issues related to the operation of equipment.
+Students will receive instruction in setup procedures, vehicle inspection, hand signals, and safety issues related to the operation of equipment.
 (S)

-HVLT 1403 DC and AC Circuit Analysis- This course will provide the student with the fundamentals of electricity.
+HVLT 1403 DC and AC Circuit Analysis - This course will provide the student with the fundamentals of electricity.
 It will provide a basic understanding of formulas necessary to the field of electricity and electronics.
 Other topics covered will be the use of meters and how testing is accomplished.
 (F)

-HVLT 1504 Overhead Distribution Systems and Pole Framing - The student will receive instruction in overhead line construction.
+- HVLT 1504 Overhead Distribution Systems and Pole Framing The student will receive instruction in overhead line construction.
 This course will provide instruction in wire sagging, installing pole mounted equipment, and safety practices.
 This course is a laboratory course providing instruction in setting poles, materials required, and reading plans.
-(S)

-HVLT 1711 Principles of Operation of High Voltage Distribution Systems - This course will include an overview to substations, transmission systems, and generation systems.
-Instruction will be provided in electrical devices, i.e. step-up transformers, regulators, capacitors, breakers, fusing, etc. (S)

-HVLT 1713 Introduction to Transformers - This course will provide the student with the basic understanding of transformers.
+(S) - HVLT 1711 Principles of Operation of High Voltage Distribution Systems This course will include an overview to substations, transmission systems, and generation systems.
+Instruction will be provided in electrical devices, i.e. step-up transformers, regulators, capacitors, breakers, fusing, etc. (S) - HVLT 1713 Introduction to Transformers This course will provide the student with the basic understanding of transformers.
 This will include transformer construction, operation, connections, transformer loading, and safety.
-(S)

-HVLT 1801 Underground Distribution - Instruction will be provided in trenching, shoring, and tools needed to construct and maintain underground distribution systems.
-(S)

-HVLT 1904 Electrical Capstone Experience I - An employment experience relating to the electrical utilities.
+(S) - HVLT 1801 Underground Distribution Instruction will be provided in trenching, shoring, and tools needed to construct and maintain underground distribution systems.
+(S) - HVLT 1904 Electrical Capstone Experience I - An employment experience relating to the electrical utilities.
 An instructor will monitor the student's progress with the supervising employer.
-(Su)

-HVLT 2003 Underground Basics - This is an entry level course for Underground Distribution.
-This will include underground systems, construction, maintenance, tools, material and safety.
-(Su)

-HVLT 2103 Introduction to Power Plants - This course will instruct the student in planning, development, maintenance, operations, ecological and environmental considerations of electric power plants.
+(Su) - HVLT 2103 Introduction to Power Plants This course will instruct the student in planning, development, maintenance, operations, ecological and environmental considerations of electric power plants.
 There will also be instruction in power plant safety.
-(F)

-HVLT 2113 Advanced Underground - This is an advanced course in underground maintenance, construction, troubleshooting, safety, cable locating and fault finding.
-(Su)

-HVLT 2203 Advanced Transformers - This course will give students a fundamental understanding of transformers and transformer banking.
+(F) - HVLT 2203 Advanced Transformers This course will give students a fundamental understanding of transformers and transformer banking.
 This will include three-phase connections, transformer fusing and loading, transformer vectoring, transformer installation, and safety.
-(S)

-HVLT 2253 Substations and Transmission - This course will give students a fundamental understanding of Electrical Substations and Transmission lines.
+(S) - HVLT 2253 Substations and Transmission This course will give students a fundamental understanding of Electrical Substations and Transmission lines.
 This will include Substation Construction, Maintenance, Control Systems, and Safety.
 The transmission section will include construction, maintenance, and safety.
-(S)

-HVLT 2604 Electrical Capstone II - Prerequisite: HVLT 1904.
+(S) - HVLT 2604 Electrical Capstone Experience II Prerequisite: HVLT 1904.
 This course is an employment experience relating to the electrical utilities.
 An instructor will monitor the student's progress with the supervising employer.
 (Su)